This post may contain affiliate links. Please read our disclosure policy.

 Assemble and Cook Ravioli:

-Heat enough water to cover ravioli in a wide sauté pan; bring to a high simmer.
-Slide in 2 ravioli, keep them in a single layer, and cook until pasta is tender and filling is heated through, 4-6 minutes.
+- Heat enough water to cover ravioli in a wide sauté pan; bring to a high simmer.
+Slide in 2-4 ravioli (depending on the size of your pan) keep them in a single layer, and cook until pasta is tender and filling is heated through, 4-6 minutes.
+Repeat with remaining ravioli.

-When the ravioli are done, carefully lift each out with a slotted spoon and place on serving plates.
-Drizzle brown butter and sage leaves equally over the two plates.
-Sprinkle with pepitas and chopped parsley.
+- When the ravioli are done, carefully lift each out with a slotted spoon and place on serving plates.
+Drizzle brown butter and sage leaves equally over plates.
+Sprinkle with pumpkin seeds and chopped parsley.
 Serve immediately.